santimattius/kmp-rpc-example/README.md

-# Kotlinx rpc example using KMP and Compose Multiplatform
+# Kotlinx rpc example using KMP and Compose Multiplatform (WIP ⚠️)

 kotlinx.rpc is a Kotlin library for adding asynchronous Remote Procedure Call (RPC) services to your applications.
 Build your RPC with already known language constructs and nothing more!